-A request for an appeal of LMHA's determination must be submitted to the LMHA's Security and Invetigations Managerupervisor of Safety and Investigation within three days following issuance of the Trespass Notice by the LMPD.
+A request for an appeal of LMHA's determination must be submitted to the LMHA's Security and Invetigations Manager within three days following issuance of the Trespass Notice by the LMPD.
 The Housing Authority will provide the grieving party with the date, time, and place of the hearing within a reasonable amount of time.
 Should the grieving party fail to appear at the hearing, the determination of the LMHA shall be final.